 21 17/09/19 Tim Martin I feel strongly that criminalising rough sleeping etc is entirely inappropriate.
 Resources should be provided to house and support such people rather than merely trying to drive them elsewhere 22 17/09/19 Rob Eagle 'outdoor sleeping' is a term increasingly used by conservative councils which suggests strongly that such activity is purely a lifestyle choice, taking no account of the entrenched complexity of the lives of those trapped in this form of activity.
 It is not enough to claim that help was offered but was refused.
 Please stop using this term and return to using 'rough sleeping' a term which captures the reality, in terms of the impact on health and welfare, of street homelessness.
-23 20/09/19 I.lberty BEN CONEY CRITCHLEY Trainee Solicitor I.lberty Summary of comment: lack of evidence, targeting based solely on being rough sleeper contrary to guidance, rough sleeping a symptom of poverty.
+23 20/09/19 I.lberty BEN CONEY CRITCHLEY Trainee Solicitor I.Iberty Summary of comment: lack of evidence, targeting based solely on being rough sleeper contrary to guidance, rough sleeping a symptom of poverty.
 The pspo is a blunt measure, intervention to article 8 of human rights, behaviours can already be dealt with by existing legislation eg Public Order Act 1986, Highways Act 1980.
 "Pspo contains inappropriate provision" renewal "would be wrong and potentially unlawful

-Responses neutral to the renewal of the PSPO

-24 27/8/2019 Stuart Taylor Environment No comment on this order.

-Agency Thanks

-Stuart Taylor

-25 20/8/2019 Sam Crawford, Friary Dropin Ltd Many thanks indeed for the below email.
+Responses neutral to the renewal of the PSPO 24 27/8/2019 Stuart Taylor Environment No comment on this order.
+Agency Thanks Stuart Taylor 25 20/8/2019 Sam Crawford, Friary Dropin Ltd Many thanks indeed for the below email.
 I am keen to discuss the below with you if possible and wondered if there might be any potential to meet up with a representative from the Community Safety Team to do so?
 If a meeting is not feasible might a phone call be possible?

-Many thanks again for sending this through and I do hope to be able to meet with you to discuss this. discuss this.
+It's not the case that we are vehemently opposed to the below, I just thought that it might be an opportune moment to touch base and identify any pertinent developments since the PSPO's first inception in 2017.
+Many thanks again for sending this through and I do hope to be able to meet with you to discuss this.
 Sam Crawford Chief Executive